 1.2 A license to schedule and/or calendar USSA-sanctioned competition within a particular geographic territory, and to determine selection criteria for such races in accordance with USSA guidelines.

 1.3 A license to collect an “Affiliate” membership fee additive to the USSA membership fee.
 Fees to be collected by USSA and distributed to Affiliate by systems and processes provided by USSA in a timely and efficient manner, at terms to be agreed upon.
 Participation in such provided USSA systems and processes will be optional during 2014/15.
-After May 2015, participation in such systems will be required to ensure consistency, simplicity and efficiency nationally – assuming USSA meets the performance standards agreed upon.
+After May 2015, participation in such systems will be encouraged to ensure consistency, simplicity and efficiency nationally – assuming USSA meets the performance standards agreed upon.

 1.4 A license to collect an “Affiliate” head tax (at Affiliate or region level) additive to the USSA head tax.
 Affiliate agrees to evaluate in good faith the benefits of participating in centralized collection of head taxes by USSA, with distribution to Affiliate by systems and processes provided by USSA in a timely and efficient manner, at terms to be agreed upon.
-Affiliate further agrees, regardless of participation in the centralized collection process described immediately above, to provide USSA with an annual reporting of the Affiliate-level head tax collected and use of funds collected.
-In addition, Affiliate agrees to secure Alpine Sports Committee approval for all Affiliate head tax levels, per ASC bylaws and operating procedures.
+Affiliate further agrees, regardless of participation in the centralized collection process described immediately above, to provide USSA with an annual summary of the Affiliate-level head tax collected and use of funds collected.
+In addition,

 1.5 On an annual basis, provide a summary report of all membership dues and head taxes received by USSA and the use of these funds, by reasonable category and by region, within and across alpine sport.